 While blueberry muffins are a family favorite, cherry muffins are an unexpected twist on the classic.
 This recipe is simple, but it can be modified by adding almonds, chocolate, or other types of berries.
 If you can find sour or tart cherries at the store or farmers market, use them in this recipe.
-However, they have an incredibly short season in most of the country, appearing only for a few weeks between June and August, depending on the region.
-If sour cherries aren't available, pick up a bag of frozen sweet cherries, which work just as well when thawed.
+Sour cherries have an incredibly short season in most of the country, appearing only for a few weeks between June and August, depending on the region.
+If sour cherries aren't available, pick up fresh sweet cherries or a bag of frozen sweet cherries, which work just as well when thawed.

 Grease and flour 12 muffin cups or line with paper liners.
-Preheat the oven to 375 degrees F (190 degrees C).
+Preheat the oven to 375 F (190 C).

 In a separate bowl, whisk the egg, vanilla extract, milk, and melted butter until well-blended.